Lost your Mockups key?

 Even if there are a lot of tools out there, we still haven't found "the perfect tool" we're looking for: a solution that works well with all the major social media platforms and provides extra features, such as analytics.
 That's why we currently use 3 different tools for social media scheduling over our main social accounts.

-Balsamiq has accounts on Facebook, Twitter, Linkedin (Company page and Balsamiq Lovers group), Google+, Instagram - and more will come.
+Balsamiq has accounts on Facebook, Twitter, Linkedin, Google+, Instagram - and more will come.

 For Twitter accounts and Google+ we use Buffer.
 Buffer is like a big 'tank': the first step is to predefine posting schedules for every day of the week - this is its biggest timesaver feature.
 After that, you just have to write your tweet or message, attach a link (images are optional) and put it into Buffer.
 When the time comes, Buffer takes the oldest tweet/message from the tank and shares it.